AbhishekKhangare24/SwiftCart/README.md

 You can check out the live version of the app here: [Live Demo](https://swiftkart-ecommerce-frontend.onrender.com)

-For mock purchase in app, you can use this paypal credentials:
+For mock purchase in app, you can use below paypal credentials:

 - **PayPal Sandbox Email**: `sb-ns47qn33319299@personal.example.com`
 - **PayPal Sandbox Password**: `hB#^1Tsy`
--

 ## Features

-- **User Authentication**: User login, signup, and logout functionalities.
-- **Product Management**: Admin panel for creating, updating, and deleting products.
+-  **User-Friendly Authentication**: Smooth login and registration for both admin and user roles.
+- **Admin Panel**:
+     **Dashboard**: Admins can manage and update the homepage banners effortlessly.
+   - **Products Section**: Add, edit, delete, and update products to keep the catalog fresh and organized.
+   - **Orders Section**: Track and manage user orders efficiently.
-- **Shopping Cart**: Users can add products to their cart and proceed to checkout.
+- **Cart Functionality**: Users can add products to their cart, update quantities, and proceed to checkout seamlessly.
-- **MongoDB**: MongoDB is used for database management, storing user data, product details, and order information.
+- **Product Reviews**: Users can leave reviews for products after making a purchase, helping others make informed decisions.
+- **Product Browsing & Management**: Explore a wide range of categories with seamless navigation.
+- **Order History & Checkout**: Track past purchases and finalize orders effortlessly.
+- **Payment Gateway Integration**: Experience a complete checkout process using PayPal’s sandbox.

 ## Tech Stack